nbbrd/java-service-util/README.md

 ```
 _Source: [nbbrd/service/examples/FileSearch.java](java-service-examples/src/main/java/nbbrd/service/examples/FileSearch.java)_

-### @ServiceSorter

-The `@ServiceSorter` annotation **specifies the method used to sort a service provider**.

 Characteristics:
 - There is no limit to the number of annotations per service.
-- Sorting is done after filtering.
+- Filtering is done before sorting.

 Constraints:
 1. It only applies to methods of a service.
 2. It does not apply to static methods.
 3. The annotated method must have no-args.
-4. The annotated method must return double, int, long or comparable.
+4. The annotated method must return boolean.
 5. The annotated method must not throw checked exceptions.

+### @ServiceSorter

+The `@ServiceSorter` annotation **specifies the method used to sort a service provider**.

 Properties:
 - `#position`: sets the sorter ordering in case of multiple sorters